"Dying is easy. Comedy is hard."

 - Gene Wilder had an abbreviated version of this trope.
 Although he considered himself a serious actor, he only got one role serious role, a supporting part in Bonnie and Clyde, before co-starring in The Producers and launching himself as a comedic actor.

 - Robert De Niro had already cemented his legacy as an acting legend by the end of the 1990s thanks to his collaborations with Martin Scorsese.
 He closed the millenium with Analyze This, a comedy that sent up his mob archetype.
-Next year came The Adventures Of Rocky And Bullwinkle and Meet the Parents.
+Next year came The Adventures Of Rocky and Bullwinkle and Meet the Parents.
 With the blockbuster success of Analyze and Parents, DeNiro found a second wind in his career as a comedic actor.

-- Patrick Troughton: The second actor to play Doctor Who, was known for dramatic roles both before, during, and after his role as The Doctor.
+- Patrick Troughton: The second actor to play the lead in Doctor Who was known for dramatic roles both before, during, and after his role as The Doctor.
 He was television's first Robin Hood, a radio version of 1984's Winston Smith, as well as the priest from The Omen.
 And he played Adolf Hitler on stage.
 He played his Doctor as more of a clownish hobo figure in comparison to his more serious predecessor and successor, both of whom, in a way, qualify for Tom Hanks Syndrome.

 - Director Blake Edwards got his start with "private eye" material — on radio, TV and film — before he directed the war comedy Operation Petticoat.
 This wasn't a big catalyst, but after The Pink Panther, most of his output was comedic, although he continued to do drama here and there.